 Online publication in Journal of Cardiovascular Magnetic Resonance gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Articles published in Journal of Cardiovascular Magnetic Resonance are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Journal of Cardiovascular Magnetic Resonance's pages and on the BioMed Central homepage.

 In addition, articles published in Journal of Cardiovascular Magnetic Resonance may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Journal of Cardiovascular Magnetic Resonance.
 A list of articles recently press-released by journals published by BioMed Central is available here.

-Authors of articles published in Journal of Cardiovascular Magnetic Resonance retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright and license agreement).
+Authors of articles published in Journal of Cardiovascular Magnetic Resonance retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright policy and license agreement).